Research Areas

 Cognitive-Decisional Strategies Underlying Speech Perception

-With increasing age, difficulties in speech perception in noise are associated with increased activity in a compensatory network of frontal-motor regions involved in cognitive-decisional processes and reduced activity in core auditory sensory-perceptual network.
-In additions with increasing age, some adults tend to compensate for the noisy core auditory network activity by increasing the reliance on supportive visual or lexical-semantic contextual cues.
-Thus, when listening to speech stimuli in noise, younger adults rely on clear and stable (bottom-up) speech representations in auditory regions and older adults tend to leverage higher-level (top-down) compensatory mechanisms that require additional working memory and cognitive resources.
-While neuroimaging methodologies have the potential to identify compensatory network changes, these methods are not a scalable solution – they are difficult to deploy in audiology clinics and are cost prohibitive.
-This line of work aims to understand the sensory-cognitive deficits that drive speech perceptual challenges under different listening conditions in younger and middle-aged adults.
-The overarching goal is to develop behavioral-based assessments of underlying sensory-cognitive computational processes during speech perception in noise that can complement clinical audiology, inform rehabilitation approaches and counseling, and serve as biomarkers of targeted rehabilitation.
+Speech perception in noise relies on both bottom-up sensory encoding and top-down cognitive-decisional strategies.
+With increasing age, speech perception in noise is associated with increased activity in a compensatory network of frontal-motor regions and reduced activity in core auditory sensory-perceptual network.
+In short, when listening to speech in noise, younger adults rely on clear and stable (bottom-up) speech representations in core auditory regions and older adults tend to leverage higher-level (top-down) compensatory mechanisms that require additional working memory and cognitive resources.
+While neuroimaging methodologies have the potential to identify compensatory network changes, these methods are not a scalable solution for clinical diagnostics.
+In this line of work, I aim to understand the sensory-cognitive deficits that drive speech perceptual challenges under different listening conditions using neurobiologically-grounded computational approaches that model behavior.
+The overarching goal is to develop behavioral-based assessments of speech perception in noise abilities that can complement clinical audiology to inform rehabilitation approaches and counseling.

 Associated References: